scssquatch/Angular-Patterns/Angular Patterns.md

 ![inline](custom-permission-check.png)

+^ This is part of a switch statement in the main canAccess method
-^ See here you can use that can method, or do something custom
+- See here you can use that can method, or do something custom
-- you can modify this file and allow custom attributes or something like that
+- you can modify this file and allow custom attributes or something other than key potentially
 - checking role or pub key to only allow user to see their own pub content
+- and here is where the permission service gets called (next)

 ---